livevsand/project/README.md

 5. If we do not have a reponse and chatgpt enabled ask chat gpt else use defalut response
 6. If an error is encoutered switch tabs back to job host site leave page for user to fill out later

-# Chat gpt Process
+# ChatGPT Process
-1. Login to chat gpt useing front end not API
+1. Login into ChatGPT using front end not API
-2. Give chat gpt your previous work experience taken from your resume and a brief description of user
+2. Give ChatGPT your previous work experience taken from your resume and a brief description of user
-3. Give chat gpt job description ask to parse into about the company, requirments and duties
+3. Give ChatGPT job description ask to parse into about the company, requirments and duties
-4. Give chat gpt the question to be answered or just ask for a cover letter
+4. Give ChatGPT the question to be answered or just ask for a cover letter
 5. Send reponse back to job application form

 # Job Listing Site